Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: Background

 The above statement possesses an equivalence symbol instead of an equals sign.
 This is because the infinite series on the rhs is divergent in certain sectors of the complex plane and conditionally convergent for the remaining sectors.
 In the latter case the equivalence symbol can be replaced by the more restrictive equals sign, but this is unnecessary since much of the analysis in Ref.\ \cite{kow14} is carried out with the equivalence symbol.
 In those sectors where the rhs is divergent, the finite values obtained on the lhs cannot possibly equal the values obtained from the infinite series on the rhs.
 Therefore, the lhs is equivalent to the rhs, but it also means that the divergence must be tamed.
 The origin of the divergence is due to an impropriety in the method used to obtain the asymptotic series in the first place.
 That is, all asymptotic methods are improper as described in great detail in Refs.\ \cite{kow09} and \cite{kow001}.
 Moreover, the divergence results in an infinity in the remainder of the asymptotic series.
 As a consequence, for the rhs of the above statement or equivalence to agree with the finite lhs, the infinity in the remainder must be removed in an appropriate manner, enabling the series to become summable.
-This process is known as regularisation.
-Therefore, provided there is no truncation or the remainder has not been neglected, all asymptotic series must be regularised in order to yield a finite value.
-If they are truncated, then one is dealing with an approximation, which depending upon the value of $|z|$ can be extremely accurate, but it can never equal the finite value on the lhs.
+This process is known as regularization.
+Therefore, provided there is no truncation or the remainder has not been neglected, all asymptotic series must be regularized in order to yield a finite value.
+If they are truncated, then one is dealing with an approximation, which depending upon the value of $|z|$ can become extremely accurate.
+It is, therefore, important for the reader to realise that the finite truncated part represents an approximation, whose (relative) accuracy varies substantially throughout the complex plane.
+However, it can never equal the finite value on the lhs.
 For other values the approximation can be highly inaccurate, which means that one has ventured outside the range of applicability of the expansion.
-Hence, exactification means that there are no ranges of applicability.
+Hence exactification means that there are no ranges of applicability.
 That is, large or small values of the power variable are no longer necessary.
-Thus, exactification can only be achieved with complete asymptotic expansions with all component asympototic series undergoing regularisation.
+Moreover, exactification can only be achieved with complete asymptotic expansions whereby all component asymptotic series must undergo regularization.